cashubtc/nuts/XX.md

 ## Publishing the Outstanding Balance

-Upon performing a key rotation the Mint must publish a `kind: xxxx` event, signalling the end of the current epoch.
+Upon performing a key rotation the Mint must publish a `kind: 5943` event, signalling the end of the current epoch.
 The event must have a `tags` that includes a `e` tag referencing the event ID of the publication of the Outstanding Balance for the previous epoch.
 The event's `content` must include the outstanding balance, formatted as follows: